aforren1/toon/README.md

 Notes about checking whether parts are working:

 #### Windows
  - In the task manager under details, right-clicking on python and mousing over "Set priority" will show the current priority level.
-I haven't figured out checking the Avrt threading stuff.
+I haven't figured out how to verify the Avrt threading parts are working.

 #### Linux
  - Check `mlockall` with `cat /proc/{python pid}/status | grep VmLck`